Ronald Ivelaw-Chapman

-Air Chief Marshal Sir Ronald Ivelaw-Chapman, GCB, KBE, DFC, AFC (17 January 1899 – 28 April 1978) was a senior commander in the Royal Air Force in the middle of the 20th century and the penultimate RAF commander-in-chief of the Indian Air Force.
+Air Chief Marshal Sir Ronald Ivelaw-Chapman, GCB, KBE, DFC, AFC (17 January 1899 – 28 April 1978) was a senior commander in the Royal Air Force (RAF) in the middle of the 20th century and the penultimate RAF commander-in-chief of the Indian Air Force.

 Early life and the First World War

 Ronald Ivelaw-Chapman was born on 17 January 1899 in British Guiana.
 He came to England with his parents in 1903 and attended Cheltenham College.
-He joined the Royal Flying Corps in 1917 and served as a Bristol Fighter pilot on the western front with 10 Squadron in the last eleven months of the war.
+He joined the Royal Flying Corps in 1917 and served as a Bristol Fighter pilot on the Western Front with 10 Squadron in the last eleven months of the First World War.

 Between the wars

-In January 1929, then a flight lieutenant in the RAF, Ivelaw-Chapman participated in the Kabul Airlift, a successful evacuation of the British Legation in Kabul amidst a civil war and a bitter winter.
+In January 1929, then a flight lieutenant in the RAF, Ivelaw-Chapman participated in the Kabul Airlift, a successful evacuation of the British Legation in Kabul amidst the Afghan Civil War and a bitter winter.
 On 27 January a Kabul-bound Vickers Victoria, piloted by Ivelaw-Chapman, was forced to make an emergency landing in the mountainous Surobi District.
 Rescued by an Afghan royalist officer, Ivelaw-Chapman was awarded the Air Force Cross for his handling of the incident.

 Second World War

 At the outbreak of the Second World War Ivelaw-Chapman, now a wing commander, was part of the operations staff of RAF Bomber Command headquarters.
 In June 1940 he was promoted to group captain and was appointed station commander at RAF Linton-on-Ouse, a No. 4 Group bomber station near York.
 In 1941 he returned to a staff job at the Air Ministry involved in D-Day planning.
 In 1943 he was again appointed a station commander at RAF Elsham Wolds, a No. 1 Group bomber station.

 On the night of the 6/7 May 1944, Ivelaw-Chapman was flying as second pilot of a No. 576 Squadron Avro Lancaster on a mission to bomb an ammunition dump at Aubigne in France.
-His aircraft was shot down by a night fighter and Ivelaw-Chapman went on the run.
-Because of his experience and knowledge Churchill ordered the French resistance to do all they could to help him return to England, he was to be killed if he was in danger of being captured by the Germans.
+His aircraft was shot down by a Luftwaffe night fighter and Ivelaw-Chapman went on the run.
+Because of his experience and knowledge British prime minister Winston Churchill ordered the French Resistance to do all they could to help him return to England, he was to be killed if he was in danger of being captured by the Germans.
 He was captured by the Gestapo on 8 June 1944, the most senior Bomber Command officer to have been captured by the Germans.
 Churchill's fear was unfounded as the Germans did not realise his importance and he was treated as an ordinary prisoner of war.